NYC ADUs Made Simple

 -

 Yes.
 All ADUs require approval from the NYC Department of Buildings (DOB).
-We handle the entire permitting process for you.
+Our team handles the entire permitting process for you.

 -